 1. Stress Reduction

 One of the most well-known benefits of mindfulness is its ability to reduce stress.
-When we are stressed, our bodies go into “fight or flight” mode, releasing hormones like adrenaline and cortisol.
-This heightened state of alertness can be helpful in certain situations but can become harmful when prolonged.
-Mindfulness allows us to step out of this cycle by engaging in deep breathing, body scans, and other relaxation techniques.
-These practices help lower heart rate and calm the nervous system, enabling us to better manage stress.
+When we are stressed, our bodies enter a state of “fight or flight,” releasing hormones such as adrenaline and cortisol.
+This heightened state of alertness can be beneficial in certain situations, but it can become detrimental when prolonged.
+Mindfulness enables us to break free from this cycle by practicing deep breathing, body scans, and other relaxation techniques.
+These practices help lower the heart rate and calm the nervous system, enabling us to manage stress more effectively.

 2. Better Mental Health